 Finding the best acoustic guitar under 1000 dollars can be tough.
-That said you can get your hands on great quality guitar for under the thousand dollar mark.
-In this post, we’ve tried to help you find the perfect acoustic guitar for your needs and budget.
+That said you can get your hands on great quality guitar within this budget.
+We’ve dedicated an article to helping you track down your perfect guitar within the thousand dollar budget.

 Below we’ve listed the 5 best acoustic guitars available for under $1000.